 Jon also hosts workshops for cinematographers and photographers, presenting to film professionals and students around the country.
 His writing has been published by MovieMaker Magazine, Filmmaking.net, and of course the MKE Production Rental blog.
 He currently lives in Chicago, and is available for travel.

-Jon is available as a cinematographer for commercial, narrative, and documentary work, as well as speaking engagements and interviews.
+Jon is available as a director of photography for commercial, narrative, and documentary work, as well as speaking engagements and interviews.
 Booking inquiries should be directed to [email protected]

 Rent this HD video projector for movies, presentations, and more.
 Designed for large screens and rooms with ambient light, this HD extra bright video projector supports 16:9 1080p, making Blu-ray, DVD, and online video pop.
 A high contrast ratio (5000:1) and fantastic color rendering are possible with the projector’s DLP technology.
 This projector is a great choice for 10-12 foot screens with some lights on, and screens up to 18 feet in near darkness.